aldaris/opensso/products/webagents/docs/SunOS/apache/README.txt

 the library vendor or distributor in accordance with their terms and conditions.

-%% 2.1 Sun Studio 11 Compiler for Solari Sparc
+%% 2.1 Sun Studio 11 Compiler for Solaris Sparc

-The Sun Studio 11 for Solaris Sparc is freely awailable of Sun downloads.
+The Sun Studio 11 for Solaris Sparc is freely available from Sun downloads.
 Please check the below url:
 http://developers.sun.com/prodtech/cc/downloads/index.jsp